 Day 20 - 23, Iguazu Falls, Argentina

-The remaining few nights were spent enjoying the beautiful hotel and the magnificent falls.
-You truly can't get enough of them, the sound of them, the views, the volume of water.
-Definitely, one of the most magical places we have visited, and we recommend everyone to pop Iguazu on their bucket list.
+I enjoyed the beautiful hotel and magnificent falls for the remaining few nights.
+You truly can't get enough of them: the sound, the views, the volume of water.
+It is one of the most magical places we have visited, and we recommend everyone to pop Iguazu on their bucket list.
 Argentina has truly impressed us and has become one of our favourite travel destinations.

 Dining at Melia Grande Hotel, we enjoyed indulging in Argentinean Malbecs and meat.